Exploding whale

 There have been several cases of exploding whale carcasses due to a buildup of gas in the decomposition process.
-This would occur if a whale stranded itself ashore.
+This can occur when a whale strands itself ashore.
 Actual explosives have also been used to assist in disposing of whale carcasses, ordinarily after towing the carcass out to sea, and as part of a beach cleaning effort.
 It was reported as early as 1928, when an attempt to preserve a carcass failed due to faulty chemical usages.

 A widely reported case of an exploding whale occurred in Florence, Oregon, in November 1970, when the Oregon Highway Division (now the Oregon Department of Transportation) blew up a decaying sperm whale with dynamite in an attempt to dispose of its rotting carcass.
 The explosion threw whale flesh around 800 ft away, and its odor lingered for some time.
 American humorist Dave Barry wrote about it in his newspaper column in 1990 after viewing television footage of the explosion, and later the same footage from news station KATU circulated on the Internet.
-It was also parodied in the 2007 American film Reno 911!: Miami and in the 2018 Australian film Swinging Safari.
+It was also parodied in the 2007 American film Reno 911!: Miami, the 2018 Australian film Swinging Safari, and the 2010 The Simpsons episode, "The Squirt and the Whale".
+It has since been honored by the Eugene Emeralds of Minor League Baseball in 2023.

 An example of a spontaneously bursting whale carcass occurred in Taiwan in 2004, when the buildup of gas inside a decomposing sperm whale caused it to burst in a crowded urban area while it was being transported for a post-mortem examination.
 Other cases, natural and artificial, have also been reported in Canada, South Africa, Iceland, Australia, Denmark, and the United Kingdom.
 Artificial explosions have also been imposed by governments, and approved by the International Whaling Commission in emergency situations.
 However, it has also been criticized for its long-lasting odor.

 United States

-Event
+Florence whale

 On November 9, 1970, a 45 ft sperm whale washed ashore at Florence on the central Oregon Coast.
 The weight of the carcass was estimated at 8 ST. At the time, Oregon beaches were under the jurisdiction of the state's Highway Division, which, after consulting with the United States Navy, decided to remove the whale using dynamite – assuming that the resulting pieces would be small enough for scavenger animals to consume.

 George Thornton, the engineer in charge of the operation, told an interviewer that he was not sure how much dynamite would be needed, saying that he had been chosen to remove the whale because his supervisor had gone hunting.
 A charge of 1/2 ST of dynamite was selected.
 A military veteran with explosives training who happened to be in the area warned that the planned twenty cases of dynamite was far too much, and that 20 sticks (3.8 kg) would have sufficed, but his advice went unheeded.